cloudblog004/fantasticfoodies/content/en/posts/1973-recipe-of-speedy-vegetable-cheese-cutlets.md

 1. Shallow fry it serve with chilli garlic sauce or ketchup
 1. Ready to serve and ENJOY!

 Keep these over a plate. also, add vegetables of your choice to make veggie cutlet more nutritious and healthy. finally, veg cutlet recipe tastes great when prepared with a variety of vegetables and crispy.
 View top rated Vegetable cutlets cheese recipes with ratings and reviews.
-Egg Batter, Mixed Vegetables And Cheese, Vegetable &amp; Cheese Medley, etc. Vegetable cheese cutlets are crispy from the outside and soft from inside.
+Egg Batter, Mixed Vegetables And Cheese, Vegetable & Cheese Medley, etc. Vegetable cheese cutlets are crispy from the outside and soft from inside.
 This is one of the kids favourite snack.

 So that's going to wrap it up with this exceptional food vegetable cheese cutlets recipe.
 Thank you very much for your time.
 I'm sure that you can make this at home.
 There's gonna be more interesting food at home recipes coming up.
 Don't forget to save this page on your browser, and share it to your family, friends and colleague.
 Thanks again for reading.
 Go on get cooking!